lbladma/note-taker/README.md

 ## Link
 This is the link to the live site on [Heroku](https://pacific-falls-51483.herokuapp.com/).

-This is the link to my github repo [GitHub](https://github.com/lbladma/note-taker).
+This is the link to my github Repo [GitHub](https://github.com/lbladma/note-taker).